 Drugs, alcohol and mental health

-This section explains how using drugs can affect your mental health.
-It also sets out how you can get help to stop taking drugs if you have a mental illness.
+This section explains how using drugs and alcohol can affect your mental health.
+It also explains how you can get help to stop using drugs and alcohol.
 In this section, ‘drugs’ means recreational drugs, alcohol, or prescription drugs.
-When someone with a mental illness also uses drugs, doctors call this ‘dual diagnosis’.
+When someone with a mental illness also uses drugs, doctors call this ‘dual diagnosis’ or ‘co-occurring diagnosis’.

-- Drugs can make the symptoms of your mental illness worse.
+- Drugs and alcohol can make the symptoms of your mental illness worse.

-- Some drugs may make it more likely for you to get a mental illness.
+- Some drugs may make it more likely for you to get a mental illness, and they may make it harder to treat.

-- Mental health and drug services should work together to give you the support you need.
+- Mental health, and drug and alcohol services should work together to give you the support you need.

 This section covers: